Visionbi/a_guide_for_the_perplexed/1_Kickoff.md

 		- Design Reviews
 		- UAT process
 		- etc.
-- Risks - Define the crucial risks of the project, few issues that may impact its quality or timeline.
+- Risks - Define the crucial risks of the project, the few issues that may impact the project's quality or timeline.
 	- Score each risk by severity and probability and define a mitigation for it.
 ## Setup & Internal Kickoff (Team Members)
 - Set servers\environments for development.